 Martin Luther King Jr.‘s “I Have A Dream” Speech – 1963

-Dr. King delivered his famous “I Have A Dream” speech at the March on Washington for jobs and freedom to a crowd of thousands in 1963.
+Dr. King delivered his famous “I Have A Dream” speech at the March on Washington for Jobs and Freedom to a crowd of hundreds of thousands in 1963.
 “But we refuse to believe that the bank of justice is bankrupt,” King told the people in his address.
 “We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.
 And so we have come to cash this check, a check that will give us upon demand the riches of freedom and the security of justice.”

 Barack Obama Wins Democratic Nomination For President – 2008

 Obama gave his acceptance speech at the Democratic National Convention in Denver, Colorado on this date in 2008.
 “This moment, this moment, this election is our chance to keep, in the 21st century, the American promise alive,” Obama said.

 Obama wears a tan suit

 Yes, even this day of ridiculous partisan anger over the color of clothing worn by the president of the United States merits a mention on this list of notable Black occurrences on Aug.
 28. It’s important to emphasize the pettiness of the scrutiny Obama faced as the nation’s first Black president who survived two terms without any real scandal — which is why the conservative-driven narrative that it was unpresidential to wear suits that were not dark should never be forgotten.